suffolklibraries/lgc/content/collections/events/warm-wednesdays.md

         marks:
           -
             type: bold
-        text: 'Please note: Admission for ‘Warm Wednesdays’ does not include general access to the museum.'
+        text: 'Please note: Admission for ‘Warm Wednesdays’ does not include general access to the museum. ' -
-  -
     type: heading
     attrs: